jkim057/beerhere/README.md

 https://www.openbrewerydb.org/

 # MVP Goals
-1. Website to actually pull the APi information.
+1. Website to actually pull the API information. ✅
-1. website to display brewery information.
+1. website to display brewery information. ✅
 1. Website to actually search cities for breweries.
-1. Website to actually display breweries from the list of preselected cities.
+1. Website to actually display breweries from the list of preselected cities. ✅

 ## Stretch Goals
 # Bronze:
 1. aesthetics, functioning logo that refreshes the page.
-2. link to the website.
+1. link to the website. ✅
+1. Scroll bar in Viewer.
+1. Add styling to make presentable.

+# Silver:

 # Gold:

 1. Set up GPS and link to google maps for directions.

+## Notes:
+1.